-- Read Part One of KCSIE and confirm that they have done so.
-Confirmation via a signed form.
-Each time Part One of KCSIE is updated by the Department for Education, staff will be updated on the changes via email. - Understand key information contained in Part One of KCSIE.
-The school will ensure staff understanding by a signed form. - Receive training in safeguarding and child protection regularly, in line with advice from the local safeguarding partners.
+- Read Part One of KCSIE and confirm that they have done so on a Microsoft Forms. - Each time Part One of KCSIE is updated by the Department for Education, staff will be updated on the changes via school staff meeting time. - Understand key information contained in Part One of KCSIE.
+The school will ensure staff understanding by delivering training at the beginning of each school year and updates as necessary. - Receive training in safeguarding and child protection regularly, in line with advice from the local safeguarding partners.
 Training will include online safety and harmful sexual behaviours including sexual violence and sexual harassment between children.
 It will also include Prevent awareness training to equip staff to raise concerns appropriately by ensuring all staff have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help.
 All staff will also be made aware of the local early help process and understand their role in it. - Undertake regular informal updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-The school provides these via staff meetings.
+The school provides these via, for example, via emails, e-bulletins and staff meetings.